oguzgelal/juken/README.md

 <img width="235" alt="Half finished reviews" src="https://user-images.githubusercontent.com/2817993/82154143-a039eb00-9874-11ea-9938-44d23e461a26.png">

 **Review distribution:** A review is only submitted when it's fully completed, that is, when you get all parts of it correct (reading and meaning, only meaning for radicals).
-Kanji and Vocabulary reviews with only one part completed are half finished reviews, and they are the ones that'll be lost in a far from ideal situation like a crash, or dropping your device in a lake etc. To prepare for the worst and keep this loss minimal, WaniAnki will not put review pairs too far from each other.
-On the review bar below, superscript of the completed review number displays the number of half-finished reviews (shown above).
+Kanji and Vocabulary reviews with only one part completed are half finished reviews, and they are the ones that'll be lost in a far from ideal situation like a crash, or dropping your device in a lake etc. To prepare for the worst and keep this loss at minimal, WaniAnki will not put review pairs too far from each other.
+On the review bar below, superscript of the completed reviews displays the number of half-finished reviews (shown above).
 WaniAnki will make sure that you don't having more than ~10 half finished reviews at a time.

 ## Feature Requests